 Although he hasn’t always been as well-regarded by the wider public – or by some journalists, incredibly – Hamill was the real acTOR out of the classic trio.
 Carrie was a true original and a writer, Harrison was the movie star.
 And Hamill gave a great send-off performance, even if he didn’t agree with the director’s vision.

 It’s not Luke’s story now.
-This is a franchise looking to pick up new fans, and it’s about a younger crew.
-Considering Luke probably last took a bath the night he celebrated with the Ewoks on Endor, he likely didn’t have any children to carry on the family name.
+This is a franchise hoping to pick up new fans.
+Considering Luke looked like he last took a bath that night on Endor, he probably didn’t have any children to carry on the family name.
 Unless ‘Broom kid’ (Tamiri Blagg) is Luke’s long-lost son.
 No, I’m joking, please.

 I imagine creatives overseeing the new global franchise want to lob most of the inherently limiting original trilogy off the edge of Skellig Michael too, along with that lightsaber.